elvelive/project-ideas/README.md

 Do you want to contribute?
 Check [this](https://github.com/elvelive/project-ideas/blob/master/CONTRIBUTION.md) .md file for instructions.

 ## Coding Problems

 ## Desktop Software
+Because this is such a large category there will be no easy, medium or advanced categories, but projects will instead be sorted by type.

 ## Web
 ### Easy